Gelev97/Autonomous-Trash-Can/Readme.md

 Project Period : 2019.09 - 2019.12

-We built an automated trash can that can catch flying trash
+We developed a smart trash can that would approach and catch the trash within a certain area.

 Demo video : https://www.youtube.com/watch?v=WUdpv1XdJwM&ab_channel=GeRuohai